 PECI offers an interface for thermal monitoring of Intel processor and chipset components.
-It uses a single wire, thus alleviating routing congestion issues.
+It uses a single wire; thus, alleviating routing congestion issues.
 PECI uses CRC checking on the host side to ensure reliable transfers between the host and client devices.
 Also, data transfer speeds across the PECI interface are negotiable within a wide range (2 Kbps to 2 Mbps).
 The PECI interface on the processor is disabled by default and must be enabled through BIOS.

-5.3.1.1 Key Difference with Legacy Diode-Based Thermal Management
+5.3.1.1 T{CONTROL} and TCC Activation on PECI-Based Systems

 Fan speed control solutions based on PECI use a $T{CONTROL}$ value stored in the processor IA32_TEMPERATURE_TARGET MSR.
-The TCONTROL MSR uses the same offset temperature format as PECI though it contains no sign bit.
+The $T{CONTROL}$ MSR uses the same offset temperature format as PECI though it contains no sign bit.
 Thermal management devices should infer the $T{CONTROL}$ value as negative.
-Thermal management algorithms should utilize the relative temperature value delivered over PECI in conjunction with the TCONTROL MSR value to control or optimize fan speeds.
-Figure 16 shows a conceptual fan control diagram using PECI temperatures.
+Thermal management algorithms should use the relative temperature value delivered over PECI in conjunction with the $T{CONTROL}$ MSR value to control or optimize fan speeds.
+Figure 20 shows a conceptual fan control diagram using PECI temperatures.